seehuhn/go-pdf/examples/font-types/NOTES.md

 entry in the CIDFont dictionary specifies the mapping from CIDs to glyphs.

-There seems little reason to use this font type, since the font data could equally be embedded as a TrueType font.
+There seems little reason to use this font type, since the font data could equally be embedded as a composite TrueType font.